A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Graph-XAI

 The assessment of graph explainers \citep{TaxSurvey,survey2XAI} relies on evaluating the quality of the explanations they yield.
 Since the inception of the first explainers for GNNs \citep{Baldassarre,Pope,gnnexplainer,pgExplainer}, the development of appropriate metrics and benchmarks has been a key focus in the field.
-Metrics to evaluate graph explainers include unsupervised ones such as fidelity \citep{Pope, amara2022graphframex, longa2025explaining}, which quantifies the degree to which the explanation reflects the GNN's output, or supervised ones like plausibility \citep{rathee2022bagel}, which measures how well the explanation aligns with the GT explanation associated with a given class.
+Metrics to evaluate graph explainers include unsupervised ones such as fidelity \citep{Pope,amara2022graphframex,longa2025explaining}, which quantifies the degree to which the explanation reflects the GNN's output, or supervised ones like plausibility \citep{rathee2022bagel}, which measures how well the explanation aligns with the GT explanation associated with a given class.
 Other metrics cover additional desiderata such as sparseness (succinctness) and connectedness (compactness) of the explanations.

 Benchmark datasets with integrated GTs for the evaluation of graph explainers have predominantly been of synthetic nature, typically by augmenting randomly generated Barabási-Albert (BA) graphs with explanatory motifs.
 For example, in the BA2Grid dataset \citep{pgExplainer}, positive samples are BA graphs with a grid graph motif attached, while negative samples are random BA graphs without an attached motif.
 Among other synthetic datasets, we mention BA2Motif, GridHouse, HouseColors, and Stars \citep{longa2025explaining}.
 However, these datasets suffer from key limitations \citep{faber2021comparing}.
-For example, \cite{fontanesi2024xai} discovered that despite being trained to perfect accuracy, different GNN architectures rely on different, but equally valid, explanations than the original GTs.
+First of all, the explanatory patterns in these datasets are synthetic motifs that are quite regular and typically different from real-world, copmplex patterns.
+Furthermore, \cite{fontanesi2024xai} discovered that despite being trained to perfect accuracy, different GNN architectures rely on different, but equally valid, explanations than the original GTs.